curtp/flex_edge_rpg/README.md

 ## Collaboration
 If you have ideas for improvement, there are a couple of options for you.
-1. Log an submit an enhancement through the issue tracker
+1. Submit an enhancement through the issue tracker
 2. Create a pull request and make the suggested change